-The marble monument in the middle of the square is to William Washington Gordon, a successful businessman and politician, highly-regarded in Savannahian society.
-When he died, his influential friends demanded that the city honor him with a lavish memorial in Wright Square.
-“There should be no trouble”, they reasoned, “right now, there are just some troublesome Injun bones.
-Move them away!”
+The marble monument in the middle of the square is to William Washington Gordon, a successful businessman and politician, who was highly-regarded among Savannah society.
+When he died, his influential friends suggested that the city honor him with a lavish memorial in Wright Square.
+“There should be no trouble”, they reasoned.
+“Right now, there are just some Injun bones.”

 These weren’t just any Indian bones, though; they were the remains of Tomochichi, who had been buried in the center of the square 144 years prior.
 The leader of the Yamacraw Tribe had worked with Oglethorpe during Savannah’s harrowing first years, helping the fledgling colony survive, and the city had repaid his kindness with a burial ground in the center of one of its primary squares.

 When Gordon’s monument was erected over the bones of Tomochichi, most of the city’s citizens were outraged.
 In consolation, a memorial stone was placed in a corner of Wright Square, and the nearby Tomochichi Federal Building was named in his honor.
 Not enough, if you ask me.